duh-rpc/duh.go/docs/why-not-grpc.md

 ### GRPC is not suitable for the Web
 As mentioned above, when adopting GRPC you accept that any public facing API's designed to be accessible via the WEB at scale cannot be GRPC.
-GRPC is useful only as an internal communication method to make calls between services.
+GRPC is mostly useful as an internal communication method to make calls between services.

 Much as been written about why GRPC is not suitable for the web, but the core rational is that GRPC uses sticky connections, and it prefers client side load balancing.
 Both of which make load balancing clients difficult by